fukurosan/Jhaystack/docs/index.md

 ### SHINGLE

 A shingle is an n-long sequential collection of words.
-This can be used used to help with retaining information about several words that make up a single meaning.
+This can be used to help with retaining information about several words that make up a single meaning.
 Imagine for example someone searches for “New York”.
 They are obviously (I mean, probably) not interested in the new ice cream store in York (UK).
 Shingles are a way of retaining the importance of word pairings.
-While shingles are not so commonly used today, for a multitude of reasons, they still can come in handy since positional indexes are just not as performant at runtime.
+While shingles are not so commonly used today, for a multitude of reasons, they still can come in handy.

 The following additional arguments can be passed to this function:
  - **n**